Pedroglp/svelte-qr-scanner/README.md

 ## Events

 * scan - Fired when the Scanner reads a QR Code, returns the content as event payload.
-* scannerStarted - Fired when
+* scannerStarted - Fired when scanner has started.
+* scannerStopped - Fired when scanner has stopped.
+* scannerStartFailed - Fired when scanner start failed.
+* loadCameraFailed - Fired when scanner camera has failed.